 - Bake for 25 min or until skewer inserted in the middle of the cakes comes out clean

-- Cool the chocolate sponges on Cooling rack
+- Before assembling, cool the chocolate sponges on Cooling rack

 Butterscotch coconut pecan glaze

 - Cook all ingredients (except pecan and coconut) in as saucepan over medium heat until slightly thickens, this will take about 10 minutes.
 Pay attention to the consistency and remove it from the stove as soon as it thickens.
 Stir constantly while cooking to avoid egg yolk curdling

 - Let the cream cool down to approx. room temperature, it will thicken as it cools.
 Fold coconut and toasted chopped pecans in and let it rest in the fridge for 30-60 minutes until sets

 - Once chocolate sponges are on room temperature and frosting sets in the fridge start assembling the cake